arshiyann/Zomato_App/README.md

 # Zomato_App
-Zomato look like Console App Build in Python using Python file handling techniques
+Zomato look like Console App Built in Python using Python file handling techniques I have implemented my self logics of pyhton file handling and implemented Food delevery console like app